voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Locking-Validation-Session.md

 In case you'd like to remove an established session manually, use [Release Validation Session](ref:release-validation-session) endpoint.

-> :construction: Locking session in short
+> 🚧 Locking session in short
 >
 > Registering a session will record a temporary usage for the specified timeframe.
 This means it will influence other incoming validation and redemption requests until the session is released.
 >